return to Natural Dog Health Remedies

 Great Herbal Products for Dog Eye Discharge

 This is a soothing, all-natural eye wash that contains such herbs as goldenseal, echinacea, gotu kola that can protect and strengthen your dog's eyes.
-It is great for removing foreign debris and encrustation that builds up in the mucous membranes of the dog's eyes.
+It is great for removing debris and the "gooey" substance that builds up in the mucous membranes of the dog's eyes.

-This is a great Chinese herbal remedy for dogs with eye conditions such as eye infections/inflammation, double/blurred vision, dry eyes, conjunctivitis, failing eyesight, dilatation of pupils, cloudy eyes, etc. It contains Chinese herbs (such as chrysanthemum, rehmannia, cassia seed) that have traditionally been used to treat eye problems.
+This is a great Chinese herbal remedy for dogs with eye conditions such as eye infections/inflammation, dry eyes, conjunctivitis, cloudy eyes, etc. It contains Chinese herbs (such as chrysanthemum, rehmannia, cassia seed) that have traditionally been used to treat eye problems.
 Very effective!

 Preventing Dog Eye Discharge and Eye Injuries

-Abnormal dog eye discharge can be prevented by taking preventative measures to protect the overall eye health in your dog.
+Abnormal dog eye discharge can be prevented by taking some simple measures to protect the overall eye health in your dog.
 For example:

 • As much as possible, keep your dog away from allergens and irritants such as pollen, plant seeds, toxins, chemicals, dust and air pollution.